hmhv/ASCAPIClient/docs/GameCenterDetailsAPI.md

 import ASC

 let id = "id_example" // String | the id of the requested resource
-let fieldsGameCenterLeaderboardSets = ["fieldsGameCenterLeaderboardSets_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSets (optional) let fieldsGameCenterGroups = ["fieldsGameCenterGroups_example"] // [String] | the fields to include for returned resources of type gameCenterGroups (optional) let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsGameCenterLeaderboards = ["fieldsGameCenterLeaderboards_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboards (optional) let fieldsGameCenterAchievements = ["fieldsGameCenterAchievements_example"] // [String] | the fields to include for returned resources of type gameCenterAchievements (optional) let limitGameCenterDetails = 987 // Int | maximum number of related gameCenterDetails returned (when they are included) (optional) let limitGameCenterLeaderboards = 987 // Int | maximum number of related gameCenterLeaderboards returned (when they are included) (optional) let limitGameCenterLeaderboardSets = 987 // Int | maximum number of related gameCenterLeaderboardSets returned (when they are included) (optional) let limitGameCenterAchievements = 987 // Int | maximum number of related gameCenterAchievements returned (when they are included) (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional)
+let fieldsGameCenterGroups = ["fieldsGameCenterGroups_example"] // [String] | the fields to include for returned resources of type gameCenterGroups (optional) let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsGameCenterLeaderboards = ["fieldsGameCenterLeaderboards_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboards (optional) let fieldsGameCenterLeaderboardSets = ["fieldsGameCenterLeaderboardSets_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSets (optional) let fieldsGameCenterAchievements = ["fieldsGameCenterAchievements_example"] // [String] | the fields to include for returned resources of type gameCenterAchievements (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitGameCenterDetails = 987 // Int | maximum number of related gameCenterDetails returned (when they are included) (optional) let limitGameCenterLeaderboards = 987 // Int | maximum number of related gameCenterLeaderboards returned (when they are included) (optional) let limitGameCenterLeaderboardSets = 987 // Int | maximum number of related gameCenterLeaderboardSets returned (when they are included) (optional) let limitGameCenterAchievements = 987 // Int | maximum number of related gameCenterAchievements returned (when they are included) (optional)

-GameCenterDetailsAPI.gameCenterDetailsGameCenterGroupGetToOneRelated(id: id, fieldsGameCenterLeaderboardSets: fieldsGameCenterLeaderboardSets, fieldsGameCenterGroups: fieldsGameCenterGroups, fieldsGameCenterDetails: fieldsGameCenterDetails, fieldsGameCenterLeaderboards: fieldsGameCenterLeaderboards, fieldsGameCenterAchievements: fieldsGameCenterAchievements, limitGameCenterDetails: limitGameCenterDetails, limitGameCenterLeaderboards: limitGameCenterLeaderboards, limitGameCenterLeaderboardSets: limitGameCenterLeaderboardSets, limitGameCenterAchievements: limitGameCenterAchievements, include: include) { (response, error) in
+GameCenterDetailsAPI.gameCenterDetailsGameCenterGroupGetToOneRelated(id: id, fieldsGameCenterGroups: fieldsGameCenterGroups, fieldsGameCenterDetails: fieldsGameCenterDetails, fieldsGameCenterLeaderboards: fieldsGameCenterLeaderboards, fieldsGameCenterLeaderboardSets: fieldsGameCenterLeaderboardSets, fieldsGameCenterAchievements: fieldsGameCenterAchievements, include: include, limitGameCenterDetails: limitGameCenterDetails, limitGameCenterLeaderboards: limitGameCenterLeaderboards, limitGameCenterLeaderboardSets: limitGameCenterLeaderboardSets, limitGameCenterAchievements: limitGameCenterAchievements) { (response, error) in
     guard error == nil else {
         print(error)
         return